elmiko/elmiko.github.io/_posts/2014-06-03-summit-atlanta-2014-review-part2.markdown

 can work towards creating RESTful APIs that are more consistent across projects.

-Some of the main themes discussed were the need to create some sort of style guide that could be used as a model for projects.
+One of the main themes discussed is the need to create some sort of style guide that could be used as a model for projects.
 There was also considerable talk of the need for consistency without creating a policing organization, more of a "soft" enforcement.